yabellini/docs.carpentries.org/topic_folders/instructor_training/email_templates_admin.md

 Please note that although your certificate reads either Software Carpentry, Data Carpentry, or Library Carpentry you are fully certified to teach all workshops for The Carpentries.

-If you haven't already, please be sure to join the instructors mailing list (https://carpentries.topicbox.com/groups/instructors).
+If you have not already, please be sure to join the instructors mailing list (https://carpentries.topicbox.com/groups/instructors).
 This is where you'll hear about opportunities to teach at upcoming workshops.
 You can also join the general discussion list (https://carpentries.topicbox.com/groups/discuss) for broader interactions with The Carpentries community.
 In addition to being able to teach at Carpentries-organised workshops, you are also able to organise and host your own local workshops.
 You can find more information